Israel & Gaza

 I note the calls for the UK to push for a ceasefire.
 The Government is working via all diplomatic channels—bilaterally and collectively in the region—to ensure that a sustainable ceasefire can be reached.
 For a ceasefire to be sustainable, the conditions need to be in place for it not to collapse within a few days.
 However, the reality is that Hamas have no interest in a ceasefire.
 They have no interest in resolution and have never attempted to engage in a two-state solution.
 Instead, they have made every attempt to collapse the Oslo process.

-I also want to assure you that the UK is calling for immediate unimpeded humanitarian access to Gaza so that essential aid can reach civilian populations, including food, water, fuel, and medical supplies.
+I want to assure you that the UK is calling for immediate unimpeded humanitarian access to Gaza so that essential aid can reach civilian populations, including food, water, fuel, and medical supplies.
 The UK is also calling on all parties to protect border crossings to support safe humanitarian access and mitigate harm to civilians.
 The Foreign Secretary continues to engage regularly and closely with his Israeli counterparts, including in relation to ensuring the delivery of humanitarian aid to people in Gaza.
 The UK will remain committed to mitigating the deteriorating humanitarian situation in Gaza and calling for International Humanitarian Law to be respected, while standing alongside the people of Israel against the terrorist group Hamas.

 I have also noted some of our constituents’ calls to end our Trade Agreements (FTA) with Israel.
 There are no plans to suspend the UK-Israel Trade and Partnership Agreement or to suspend negotiations on a Free Trade Agreement (FTA) with Israel.
 However, I would like to assure you that the UK will maintain its long-standing foreign policy positions in this FTA, including with respect to the internationally recognised borders of Israel, and will continue to exclude illegal settlements.